ColumPaget/fontporter/README.md

 ```

 The 'fonts directory' is the directory that fonts are installed into when the user choses 'system wide install'.
 It defaults to `/usr/share/fonts`.

+'sixel mode' requires image-magick to be installed to produce the font previews, and a terminal with the sixel feature enabled to display them.

+the 'viewer' option allows supplying the name or path of an image viewer program to view font previews.
+Font previews require image-magick installed to generate them.

 The app is menu-driven, and can be navigated using the arrow keys, or w,s,enter,backspace or i,k,enter,backspace, or any combination of these.
 When a font is selected from any of the menus for external fonts, it can be installed either in the user's font directory (~/.local/share/fonts) using the 'i' key, or in the systemwide fonts directory (default: '/usr/share/fonts') using the 'g' key.
 System-wide install requires permission to write into the target directory, and to update the font-config cache, so it's often best to just run the app using sudo.